Before you apply

 When starting school in these years there is a separate process to apply for a school place.

 You should check if your child is eligible for free or post-16 school transport before making your application.

 You can use our directory to find out more about a school.

 If your child is unhappy, discuss this with your child’s headteacher first.
 Only make a midyear application if you are sure the issue cannot be resolved.

-If your child has special educational needs and disabilities (SEND) and you need further advice, email [email protected] or call 0800 195 1635.
-If your child has an education and health care plan (EHCP), contact your case worker.
+If your child has special educational needs and disabilities (SEND) and you need further advice, contact Liaise or call them on 0800 195 1635.
+If your child has an education and health care plan (EHCP), contact your caseworker.

 If you are thinking of moving schools because your child is at risk of being excluded, email firstname.lastname@example.org for advice.